KaiErikNiermann/vu-ml-project/README.md

     - Open the notebook and in the top right corner select the kernel
     - If the kernel doesn't show in the drop down you should be able to click on create kernel and then select the venv

-4. Run the cell, it should output `model1`
+4. Run the cell, it should output `model1`, this should confirm that the environment is set up correctly